ostrebler/react-app-rewire-ifdef/README.md

 })
 ```

-And because I missed it so much, I added one option that _is not_ in `ifdef-loader` : `ifdef-env` which, when set to `true`, automatically loads all environment variables into the loader.
+I added one option that _is not_ in `ifdef-loader` : `"ifdef-env"` which, when set to `true`, automatically loads all environment variables into the loader.
 For example :

 ```javascript
 const rewireIfdef = require('react-app-rewire-ifdef')